February in Barcelona 2026

 Grilled over an open flame, these sweet onions are peeled and dipped in rich romesco sauce, making for a delicious (and messy) experience.
 While you can find calçotades in Barcelona city centre, the best way to enjoy one is in the countryside (Valls, Sitges, or Castelldefels) where the tradition truly comes to life.

-February in Barcelona: Sports
+February in Barcelona: Other Events & Activities

-eDreams Mitja Marató Barcelona
+Hyundai Mitja Marató Barcelona by Brooks

 As a tribute to the Patron Saint of Barcelona (Santa Eulàlia), several local museums are open to the general public for free during the festivities.
 Not only that, but a select number of museums offer free entry on specific days throughout the week or month.
 Check out our detailed guide below for more information!

-Go Skiing
+Skiing

 Grab your skis and goggles – Barcelona is just a short trip away from some fantastic ski resorts!